websight-io/docs/docs/docs/developers/architecture/index.md

 Services use volumes to save durable data outside the container (note that this means that when the container is destroyed and reloaded, all data from the previous container instance is lost).
 We specify the following  volumes:

-- The `experience storage` volume is shared by NGINX (read) and WebSight CMS CE (write) containers
+- The `experience storage` volume is shared by NGINX (read) and WebSight CMS (write) containers
 - The `content` volume keeps content and assets
-- The `logs` volume keeps all WebSight CMS CE application logs
+- The `logs` volume keeps all WebSight CMS application logs

 ## Environments